 Fuel poverty continues to affect over 560,000 households in the Midlands, in England today there are 2.5 million households living in fuel poverty and unfortunately this is on the rise.
 Households who are in fuel poverty often have to take the choice whether to ‘heat or eat’ over the winter.
 There are many contributing factors that are playing into this including the rising cost of energy, household income and the increased cost of living.
 Millions are suffering from ill-health, stress and anxiety, reduced educational achievement and social isolation which are all linked to being fuel poor.

-RAM Energy was formed through a partnership between Derby City Council and Robin Hood Energy with the key aim to end fuel poverty and to provide low cost energy to Midlands residents.
-It is estimated that 15% of Derby residents are currently living in fuel poverty, we are working hard to reduce this figure and help make Derby a safer and stronger city.
-With our not-for-profit status we are keeping our tariffs as low as possible to ensure people are paying the lowest price for their energy and we're releasing energy efficiency advice to help people lower their overall usage.
+RAM Energy was formed through a partnership between Derby City Council and Robin Hood Energy, to eliminate fuel poverty and provide low cost energy to Midlands residents.
+It is estimated that 15% of Derby residents are currently living in fuel poverty.
+We are working hard to reduce this figure and help make Derby a safer and stronger city.